Juan Guillermo López Soto

 Juan Guillermo López Soto (February 10, 1947 – September 8, 2021) was a Mexican Roman Catholic prelate.

 Biography

 He served as the Bishop of the Roman Catholic Diocese of Cuauhtémoc-Madera, based in Chihuahua state, for 26 years from November 1995, until his death in September 2021.

 On August 30, 2021, the Diocese of Cuauhtémoc-Madera announced that López Soto had tested positive for COVID-19.
 He was admitted to Hospital Ángeles, a private hospital in the city of Chihuahua for treatment.
 López also suffered from several pre-existing cardiac conditions, including three heart surgeries in September 2018 for an obstructed artery, followed by a heart attack days after the operations.

-Bishop Juan Guillermo López Soto died from complications of COVID-19 at the Hospital Ángeles in Chihuahua on September 8, 2021, at the age of 74.
+Bishop Juan Guillermo López Soto died from complications of COVID-19, during the COVID-19 pandemic in Mexico, at the Hospital Ángeles in Chihuahua on September 8, 2021, at the age of 74.
 He had planned to retire in February 2022 when he reached the mandatory retirement age of 75.